Global-Conflicts/global-conflicts/README.md

 # Visualization of armed conflicts from Wikipedia

-> A web application for the Bachelor's thesis on »Geospatial visualization of Wikipedia news reports about armed conflicts«
+> A web application for the bachelor's thesis on »Geospatial visualization of Wikipedia news reports about armed conflicts«

 <p align="center">